Júlio Pomar

 Júlio Artur da Silva Pomar, GOL, GCM (10 January 1926 – 22 May 2018) was a Portuguese painter and visual artist.
-He was often considered the greatest Portuguese painter of his generation.
+He was considered by leading art historian José-Augusto França as the greatest Portuguese painter of his generation.

 Early life and career (1940s and 1950s)

 Pomar first studied at the Escola Secundária Artística António Arroio, in his native Lisbon.
 He entered the Superior School of Fine Arts of Lisbon in 1942.
 The same year, he organised his first exhibition with a group of former colleagues of the António Arroio School, which included painters like Fernando de Azevedo and Marcelino Vespeira.
-Amongst the notable visitors was Almada Negreiros, who bought Pomar the now lost painting "Saltimbancos".
+Amongst the notable visitors was Almada Negreiros, who bought Pomar the now-lost painting "Saltimbancos".

 In 1944, he moved to the Superior School of Fine Arts of Porto, leaving two years later after a disciplinary process.
 During this time, he joined a group of artists called the Independents.
-He participated in their 1944 exhibitions in Porto and Coimbra, as well as one in 1945, in Lisbon.
+He participated in their 1944 exhibitions in Porto and Coimbra, and one in 1945, in Lisbon.

 From June to October 1945, he was director of "A Tarde"'s art page, helping to promote the work of painters such as German Expressionist George Grosz, the Mexican muralists José Clemente Orozco and David Alfaro Siqueiros, and Brazilian Candido Portinari.
-He was also involved with magazines such as "Seara Nova", 'Vértice and Mundo Literário.
+He was also involved with magazines such as "Seara Nova", Vértice and Mundo Literário.

 He joined the Communist Youth of the Portuguese Communist Party in 1945.

-Pomar work became very politically and ideological engaged during his neo-realist phase, from 1945 to 1957.
+Pomar work became very politically and ideologically engaged during his neo-realist phase, from 1945 to 1957.
 In 1946, he started a mural at the Cine Teatro Batalha, in Porto, which would be destroyed for political reasons in 1948.
-He was one of the main organizers and exhibiters of the General Exhibitions of Plastic Arts, from 1946 to 1956, that were the main exhibitions of Portuguese neo-realist painting during this time.
-One of his paintings, Resistência (Resistance) was apprehended by the Political Police in 1947, at the second exhibition, deemed as "political subversive".
+He was one of the main organizers and exhibitors of the General Exhibitions of Plastic Arts, from 1946 to 1956, which were the main exhibitions of Portuguese neo-realist painting during this time.
+One of his paintings, Resistência (Resistance) was apprehended by the Political Police in 1947, at the second exhibition, deemed as "politically subversive".
 The same year he held his first individual exhibition at the Portugália Gallery, in Porto.
 He also would be arrested for four months, for being a member of the MUD.
-He did the official portrait of Democratic Opposition Presidential candidate, general José Norton de Matos, in 1948.
-In 1949, he lost his place of Drawing teacher at the technical education because of his political involvement in the campaign.
+He did the official portrait of the Democratic Opposition Presidential candidate, General José Norton de Matos, in 1948.
+In 1949, he lost his place as a Drawing teacher in technical education because of his political involvement in the campaign.